Civil War Sites to Visit

 As part of the Union, but rife with Southern sympathizers, Maryland was a microcosm of a nation torn apart by war.
 Decisive battles that preserved the Union happened on Maryland’s soil.
 Experience the places where these fateful events occurred and discover stories of civilians divided by conviction, but united by compassion.

 The Battle of Antietam became a pivotal event during the Civil War.
-Union victory at Antietam gave President Lincoln the stimulus he needed to deliver the Emancipation Proclamation.
+Union victory at Antietam gave President Lincoln the momentum he needed to deliver the Emancipation Proclamation.
 Early battlefield photography from Antietam first brought the realities of war to American homes.
 Citizens now understood the bloody cost of battle.

 Learn about battle events that culminated in confirming the nation, freeing the enslaved, and further defining and strengthening the purpose of the American Civil War.
 Discover how the battle affected civilians and farmers living in the area.
 Begin your visit at the historic Newcomer House, site of the Heart of the Civil War heritage Area Exhibit and Visitor Center, for information and tips for planning your trip, then stop at the Antietam National Battlefield Visitor Center for an orientation to the site and a stunning view overlooking the battlefield.